rustyrussell/bolts/12-offer-encoding.md

 2. The signature applying to the entire invoice makes it impossible to prove an invoice without revealing its entirety.
-3. Fields cannot generally be extracted for external use: the `h` field was a boutique extraction of the `d` field, only.
+3. Fields cannot generally be extracted for external use: the `h` field was a boutique extraction of the `d` field only.
-4. The lack of 'it's OK to be odd' rule makes backwards compatibility harder.
+4. The lack of the 'it's OK to be odd' rule makes backward compatibility harder.
 5. The 'human-readable' idea of separating amounts proved fraught:
    `p` was often mishandled, and amounts in pico-bitcoin are harder than the modern satoshi-based counting.
-6. The bech32 encoding was found to have an issue with extensions, which means we want to replace or discard it anyway.
+6. Developers found the bech32 encoding to have an issue with extensions, which means we want to replace or discard it anyway.
 7. The `payment_secret` designed to prevent probing by other nodes in the path was only useful if the invoice remained private between the payer and payee.
-8. Invoices must be given per-user, and are actively dangerous if two payment attempts are made for the same user.
+8. Invoices must be given per user and are actively dangerous if two payment attempts are made for the same user.

 # Payment Flow Scenarios

-Here we use "user" as shorthand for the individual user's lightning node, and "merchant" as the shorthand for the node of someone who is selling or has sold something.
+Here we use "user" as shorthand for the individual user's lightning node and "merchant" as the shorthand for the node of someone who is selling or has sold something.

 There are two basic payment flows supported by BOLT 12: